Tontonjo/proxmox_toolbox/README.md

 settings for zram -> https://pve.proxmox.com/wiki/Zram
 PBS: add support for user creation and backup / restoration user creation fro PBS when available
-make things stupid-proof (deny characters when numbers expected ans so on)
+make things stupid-proof (deny characters when numbers expected and so on)
-add "sleep" when needed to read output
-Cosmetic corrections

-Tontonjo - 2021
+Tonton Jo - 2022